 Difficult managers will always be difficult, but when an employee practices mindfulness, they create an ability to relate to that manager with a much broader perception and with new skills.
 The employee can respond with more discipline and with the ability to see things more clearly than others.

 5. What are examples of mindfulness in the workplace?

 What about mindfulness for the manager?
 There is no doubt that managers must learn to manage themselves.
 And when they do, all sorts of research suggests that they will become more effective as a leader.

-If they lead well enough that their companies become more successful and ultimately lead to career advancements.
-It will all be due to the fact that the workers they manage, especially in the knowledge economy, were able to work in a more productive and effective manner.
+If they lead well enough, their companies will become more successful and ultimately lead to career advancements.
+This will likely be due to the fact that the workers they manage, especially in the knowledge economy, were able to work in a more productive and effective manner.